monyarm/NovelVM/doc/docportal/other_platforms/playstation_3.rst

 PlayStation 3
 =============================

-This page contains all the information you need to get ScummVM up and running on a PlayStation 3.
+This page contains all the information you need to get NovelVM up and running on a PlayStation 3.

 What you'll need
 ===================